jbosstm/narayana/README.md

 Requirements
 ------------
-To build Narayana you should have installed:
-Java 1.7.0 or greater
+To build this project JDK 1.8 (or greater) is required.

-When building on Mac OS make sure that JAVA_HOME is set to use JDK 1.7:
+When building on Mac OS make sure that JAVA_HOME is set to use JDK 1.8:

-	export JAVA_HOME=`/usr/libexec/java_home -v 1.7`
+	export JAVA_HOME=`/usr/libexec/java_home -v 1.8`

 Building Naryana
 ----------------